Monday, November 18, 2024

 Tuesday, August 20, 2024

-2022 Nobel Prize Winner John Clauser- A Short Biography
+2022 Nobel Prize Winner John Clauser- Intellectual Divergent

 Intro- Most of us have heard the question: If a tree falls in a forest and no one is around to hear it, does it make a sound?
 What you may not have heard is that recently we have found some answers.
 In one of the recent Nobel prizes in physics in 2022 for quantum entanglement lie clues but along with the surprising response to a longstanding philosophical question are the equally surprising attitudes of the winner.
 A scientist of the highest caliber who considers climate change a hoax and a waste of time.
 To my surprise he was fairly open and willing to talk and what I found from interviews and reading was eye opening not just about philosophical and scientific paradoxes but about intellectual tolerance, and the ability to stick to one's convictions.